-UK education options for F.4 students
+UK education options for HKDSE F.4 students

-The General Certificate of Secondary Education (GCSE) qualification is equivalent to the Hong Kong Certificate of Education Examination (HKCEE) qualification – both of which are completed in F.4 and F.5 – while GCSE poses less restriction on subject choices which allows students to do arts subjects alongside with science subjects.
+The General Certificate of Secondary Education (GCSE) curriculum is taught in F.4 and F.5.
+It allows students the flexibility to do arts subjects alongside with science subjects.
 Students who take the standard 2-year GCSE programmes normally study seven to ten subjects.
-Passing grades are A* to C and students are expected to gain a minimum of 5Cs to qualify for the GCE A-levels examinations.
+Passing grades are 9 to 4 (or grade A*-C in the old grading scale) and students are expected to gain a minimum of 5 passes at grade 4 to qualify for GCE A-levels examinations.